Ukrainian opposition seeks to cut president's powers

 "The head of state is taking an irresponsible position because, by his actions, he is provoking people to take radical action and the democratic world to take sanctions," he said.

-At least six people have been killed in the past two weeks in unprecedented politically-linked violence in Kiev, whose centre is now a heavily-barricaded fortified protest zone.
+At least six people have been killed in the past two weeks in unprecedented politically-linked violence in Kiev, whose center is now a heavily-barricaded fortified protest zone.

 Fierce clashes between riot police and squads of radical protesters have prompted global concern that the ex-Soviet republic, a large buffer territory of 46 million people between Russia and the EU, might plunge into civil war.